fraspass/human_activity/README.md

-# Statistical methods for filtering polling activity in computer network traffic
+# Classification of periodic arrivals in event time data: an application to filtering computer network traffic

 This reposit contains *python* code used to separate human and automated activity on a single edge within a computer network.